DenverDAO/COMStack/README.md

 ## The Stack
 * Private Network Node
-* ... and a choice of many public nodes
 * Aragon w/ Colony Reputation App
 * Choice of NextCloud/Sandstorm
 * Choice of Matrix/Rocket.chat